 Mandated Licensing Bases Documents - documents, such as the UFSAR, the quality assurance program, the security plan, and the emergency plan, for which the NRC has established requirements for content, change control and reporting.
 Information that should be included in these documents is specified in applicable regulations and regulatory guides.
 The change control mechanisms and reporting requirements are defined by regulations such as 10 CFR 50.59, 50.54, and 50.71.

 Regulatory Commitment - explicit statements to take a specific action agreed to, or volunteered by, a licensee and submitted in writing on the docket to the NRC.
-A regulatory commitment is appropriate for matters in which the staff has a significant interest but which do not warrant a legally binding requirement inclusion in the UFSAR or a program subject to a formal regulatory change control mechanism.
-Control of such commitments in accordance with licensee programs is acceptable provided those programs include controls for evaluating changes and, when appropriate, reporting them to the NRC.
+A regulatory commitment is appropriate for matters in which the staff has a significant interest, but which do not warrant a legally binding requirement, inclusion in the UFSAR, or a program subject to a formal regulatory change control mechanism.
+Control of such commitments in accordance with licensee programs is acceptable, provided those programs include controls for evaluating changes and, when appropriate, reporting them to the NRC.

 The staff may have accepted regulatory commitments that may have been escalated to implementing requirements in the UFSAR to be managed in accordance with 10 CFR 50.59, or license conditions to be managed in accordance with 10 CFR 50.90.

-The license conditions for can be found in the Introduction and General Discussion section of the SER.
-There are typically two generic conditions for :
+The license conditions for LR and SLR can be found in the Introduction and General Discussion section of the SER or SE.
+There are typically two generic conditions for LR and SLR:

 The licensee is required to include the UFSAR supplements required by 10 CFR 54.21(d) in the next UFSAR 10 CFR 50.71(e) update following the issuance of the renewed license, and the licensee may make changes to the UFSAR supplement in accordance with 10 CFR 50.59.